Cell divisions imprint long lasting elastic strain fields in epithelial tissues: Introduction

 \section{Introduction}

 How mechanical forces influence biological tissues is one of the central problems in animal development and regeneration \cite{Heisenberg2013, Brugues2014, LeGoff2016, Julicher2017, Tetley2019}.
 Biological tissues are often described as soft viscoelastic materials \cite{Aigouy2010} that are elastic on sufficiently short timescales.
-Tissue fluidization on longer timescales arises from cell divisions, extrusions and intercalations, that restructure the tissue over time \cite{Ranft2010, Etournay2015, Curran2017,Kim_2021}.
+Tissue fluidization on longer timescales arises from cell divisions, extrusions, and intercalations, which restructure the tissue over time \cite{Ranft2010, Etournay2015, Curran2017,Kim_2021}.

-Cell divisions are an intrinsic source of mechanical force generation within tissues.
-When a cell divides, particularly in a closely packed epithelium, it induces deformation in the surrounding tissue \cite{Gibson2011,Mao2013}, potentially leading to cellular rearrangements \cite{Firmino2016} and contributing to the overall tissue flow \cite{Ranft2010,Matoz-Fernandez2017,BocanegraMoreno2023}.
+Cellular processes, such as cell divisions and cell extrusions, are intrinsic sources of mechanical force generation within tissues, inducing deformation in the surrounding tissue \cite{Gibson2011,Mao2013,Roellig2022}, which can in turn lead to cellular rearrangements \cite{Firmino2016} and contribute to the overall tissue flow \cite{Ranft2010,Matoz-Fernandez2017,BocanegraMoreno2023}.
 Furthermore, cell divisions have been indicated to control the glassy cell dynamics observed in cultured epithelial tissues \cite{Angelini2011,Park2015} and explanted embryonic tissues \cite{Schotz2013}.
-However, despite the fact that cell divisions are a hallmark of biological matter and seem to be major factor in controlling material properties of biological tissues, quantitative understanding of the mechanical forces generated by cell divisions and their immediate consequences on the surrounding tissue is still lacking.
+However, despite the fact that cell divisions are a hallmark of biological matter and seem to be a major factor in controlling material properties of biological tissues, a quantitative understanding of the mechanical forces generated by cell divisions and their immediate consequences on the surrounding tissue is still lacking.